microsoft/WhatTheHack/050-AIS-APIManagementwithFunctions/Student/Challenge-01.md

   - After publishing, browse to the Dev portal in a separate incognito/private browser and test Echo API GET operation.

 ## Success Criteria
-As mentioned earlier, you can choose which scenario to go for you POC environment:
+As mentioned earlier, you can choose which scenario to go for your POC environment:

 ### Scenario1: Deploy a VNET-secured AIS environment
 - Verify that the provided Bicep templates have deployed the following resources into your Azure subscription: